The clustering of dark sirens' invisible host galaxies: Galaxy catalogue completion methods

 We follow the procedure outlined in \cite{Agrawal:2017khv} to generate a catalogue of galaxies given a real space correlation function.
 Throughout the article, to simulate incompleteness, we remove galaxies according to the following procedure, except for subsection \ref{sec:Realistic_Catalogue}, where we also introduce an apparent magnitude threshold limit.

 For each voxel in a subset $\S\in \mathcal{V}$, we apply a superposition of three ways to remove galaxies; homogeneous, proportional and random.
 To some extent, as motivated in Sec.\,\ref{sec:Multiplicative_Completion}, we do expect to miss more galaxies in overdense regions, justifying the proportional part.
 Perfect proportionality is also unexpected and we add in the simplest deviations we can think of, which are to remove galaxies homogeneously with some scatter.
-To implement this in practice, we remove a fraction $a\in[0,1]$ of the total removed galaxies homogeneously across the sample.
-We remove the $(1-a)$ fraction of missing galaxies that remain to be removed proportionally to the number of galaxies $n^i\e{g}$ in that voxel.
-The randomness comes from the fact that we generate a random number from a gaussian centered on the number that we just described with a standard deviation $\sigma_{\S}$.
-That is, we generate a random number from the following gaussian distribution
+To implement this in practice, we remove a fraction of galaxies $(1-f_\S)$.
+Of those, some fraction $a \in [0,1]$ are removed homogeneously, while the remaining fraction $(1-a)$ are removed proportionally.
+The randomness comes from the fact that we generate a random number from a Gaussian centered on the number of removed galaxies in each voxel with a standard deviation (or removal scatter) $\sigma_\S$.
+That is, we generate a random number from the following Gaussian distribution

 The scatter $\sigma_\S$ allows for some randomness and ensures that the true number of galaxies in each voxel cannot be reconstructed even if one knows exactly $a$ and $f_S$.
 The $f_\S$ that we input should be distinguished from the estimated completeness $\hat{f}_\S$ which can be calculated according to Eq.\,\eqref{eq:Completeness_Estimator} once the catalogue has been simulated.
 In a second part of our analysis, we will promote $f_\S$ and $\sigma_\S$ to \textit{redshift}-dependent quantities, by allowing them to evolve.
 That is, we will vary the expectation value and standard deviation of the Gaussian distribution corresponding to the properties of each subspace $\S_k\subset \mathcal{V}$.
 Then, to keep the number of simulated missing galaxies in the interval $[0,n\e{g}^i]$ which is a physical requirement, we determine $n\e{m}^i$, $\forall i \in \{1,\dots, N\e{v}\}$, as per